VMI's Civil War Generals

 John Robert Jones, born March 12, 1827 at Harrisonburg, Virginia.
 Parents: David S. Jones and Harriet Yost.
 Attended private schools in Harrisonburg before entering VMI.

 Entered VMI on July 28, 1845 and was graduated on July 4, 1848; stood 7th in a class of 24 graduates.

 Married twice.
 1st Miss Brashear of Annapolis, MD (no issue).
 2nd Miss Weatherall of Baltimore, MD; divorced after approx. one year; they had one daughter.
-He also had two children by his mistress, Malinda Rice, a former slave who came to work in Jones' household at the age of 16.
-Rice's and Jones' granddaughter, Carrie Allen McCray, recently published a history of this relationship: Freedom's Child, the Life of A Confederate General's Black Daughter (Algonquin, 1998).
+He also had two children by Malinda Rice, a former slave who came to work in Jones' household at the age of 16.
+Rice's and Jones' granddaughter, Carrie Allen McCray, wrote a history about her family: Freedom's Child, the Life of A Confederate General's Black Daughter (Algonquin, 1998).

 - Pre-Civil War

 Taught school in Florida and was Principal of a military school in Urbanna, Maryland.

 - Civil War

 Lt.
 Col., 33rd Virginia Infantry Regiment; appointed Brigadier General (see this letter from Stonewall Jackson regarding the appointment) in 1862 but was never confirmed; commanded 2d Brigade under Jackson at Cold Harbor and Malvern Hill; accused of cowardice by subordinates for his actions at Antietam and Chancellorsville and never resumed command; captured by Union troops in Smithburg, Maryland, on July 4, 1863 and never exchanged; imprisoned at Fort Warren, Mass, until end of war.